Rekrytus/IT_keyboard_linuxlike_for_windows/README.md

 Download the "itlinux" folder and execute setup.exe to install.

-This method is tested to work on Windows 10, and the keyboard work just fine.
+This method is tested to work on Windows 10, and the keyboard works just fine.